He just wanted to iron his pants

 I made a new video essay breaking down one of my favorite pieces of TV writing.
 But for weeks, YouTube’s algorithm refused to let it through.

 It blocked my video because, apparently, it thought I was just stealing content.
-After all, what kind of psycho stretches a single sub-7-minute scene from the show Frasier into 32 minutes of craft and character analyses and layered meaning?? (…hi!)
+After all, what kind of psycho stretches a single sub-seven-minute scene from the show Frasier into 32 minutes of craft and character analyses and layered meaning?? (…hi!)

 By the end of the scene, he’s practically burnt down his living room and lies unconscious by his front door.